Falcon Lake Incident: Skeptical reaction

-Skeptics of the Falcon Lake UFO Incident state that Michalak's burns were as a result of an accident stemming from alcohol use, and that his claim was in order to hide their cause.
-In reporting the incident, Michalak would potentially dissuade any competitors from prospecting in his site.
-The subsequent frenzy by the public and media caused the reverse effect however, with numerous individuals descending upon the site.
-The pieces of melted radioactive metal were purported by skeptics of the case to have been planted following the incident to solidify the hoax.
+Skeptics of the Falcon Lake UFO Incident state that Michalak's burns were a result of an accident stemming from alcohol use, and that his claim was made to hide their true cause.
+In reporting the incident, Michalak likely intended to dissuade any competitors from prospecting at his site.
+The subsequent frenzy by the public and media caused the reverse effect, however, with numerous individuals descending upon the site.
+The pieces of melted, radioactive metal were purported by skeptics of the case to have been planted after the incident to solidify the hoax.

-John B. Alexander writing in the Journal for Scientific Exploration states that some of Michalak's long-lasting effects, including the skin lesions which he claimed to be due to his exposure to the exhaust blast, were as a result of an allergic reaction.
-Alexander highlighted the inconsistencies within Michalak's testimony with regards to the event.
+John B. Alexander, writing in the Journal for Scientific Exploration, states that some of Michalak's long-lasting effects, including the skin lesions, which he claimed were due to exposure to the exhaust blast, were a result of an allergic reaction.
+Alexander highlighted the inconsistencies within Michalak's testimony regarding the event.

-Aaron Sakulich writing for the Iron Skeptic agrees with the alcohol-use explanation.
-Michalak's inconsistencies in his testimony when discussing his interactions with highway patrol officer G.S.
-Solotki as well as the nature of the drinks Michalak had prior to the incident were of note.
-Michalak's claim of his interactions with G.A.
-Solotki are directly disputed by Solotki's own report for the RCMP the night of the incident, which stated Michalak was reluctant to answer Solotki's questions despite his visible burns and possibly inebriated state.
-In claiming that he was victim to a UFO related attack, Michalak could deflect attention away from prospecting competition on a site in which Michalak had already staked a claim.
+Aaron Sakulich, writing for the Iron Skeptic, agrees with the alcohol-use explanation.
+Michalak's inconsistencies in his testimony when discussing his interactions with highway patrol officer G. A. Solotki, as well as the nature of the drinks Michalak had prior to the incident, were of note.
+Michalak's claims about his interactions with G. A. Solotki are directly disputed by Solotki's own report for the RCMP the night of the incident, which stated Michalak was reluctant to answer questions despite his visible burns and possibly inebriated state.
+By claiming he was the victim of a UFO-related attack, Michalak could deflect attention away from prospecting competition on a site where he had already staked a claim.